-Consistent with Net Benefits to Biodiversity, BNG is an approach to the development of land and marine management that aims to leave biodiversity in a measurably better condition than prior to development.
-BNG provides a means of quantifying losses or gains in biodiversity value brought about by changes in land use, which differs from Welsh approaches in terms of a greater reliance on quantification, but when designed and delivered well, BNG secures benefits for nature, people and places, and for the economy.
-The assessment approach described in Section 2 also allows for going beyond BNG to the identification of potential 'opportunity areas', if appropriate, taking account of the connectivity and extent components of the DECCA approach.
-The approach provides a consistent foundation for the assessment of Net Benefit for Biodiversity in the WRMP, which will be developed at later stages of planning and implementation with site-specific details and appropriate regional priorities.
+Biodiversity Net Gain (BNG) is an approach to the development of land and marine management that aims to leave biodiversity in a measurably better condition than prior to development.
+BNG seeks to provide a means of quantifying losses or gains in biodiversity value bought about by changes in land use, when designed and delivered well, BNG can secure benefits for nature, people and places, and for the economy.

-NC studies key components of nature which are essential for the long-term provision of benefits on which society relies.
+Natural Capital (NC) studies key components of nature which are essential for the long-term provision of benefits on which society relies.
 These components can have a direct or indirect value to people.
-A NC approach, which has been followed in this assessment, understands that nature underpins human wealth, health, wellbeing and culture and seeks to demonstrate the value of the natural environment for people and the economy.
-This is consistent with the SMNR Principles and the Wellbeing goals for Wales.
+A natural capital approach, which has been followed in this assessment, understands that nature underpins human wealth, health, wellbeing and culture and seeks to demonstrate the value of the natural environment for people and the economy.

 Natural assets provide ecosystem services such as regulating floods and improving air quality, and those ecosystem services provide benefits such as reducing the chance a house will flood or improved health.
-This benefit can then be valued through use of NC metrics, and can be used to help in the support of delivery of targets, such as putting a value on the potential delivery of BNG.
+This benefit can then be valued through use of natural capital metrics, and can be used to help in the support of delivery of targets, such as putting a value on the potential delivery of BNG.